-Not every pest control company offers wildlife services as removing wildlife requires specialized skills, but if your business does, you need to price the service right.
+Through our practical knowledge, not every pest control company offers wildlife services, as removing wildlife requires specialized skills.
+But, if your business does, you need to price the service right.

-The price of wildlife services ranges from $150 – 500 with the average visit costing $250.
+Our findings show that the price of wildlife services ranges from $150 – 500, with the average visit costing $250.
 Depending on the type and size of the pest, wildlife removal can cost upwards of $1,000.

 Bed bug exterminator cost

 Bed bugs are some of the most difficult pests to get rid of.
 They can hide in small cracks and survive a long time without food or water.
 This makes them one of the most expensive pests to treat, especially because fumigation is often involved.

 You could end up charging your customers anywhere from $1,000 – $2,500 to exterminate bed bugs.
 Based on our observations, the cost is mainly determined by the size of the home and the extent of the infestation.